zilliztech/zdoc/docs/tutorials/cluster/connect-to-cluster.md

 ## Connect to a cluster{#connect-to-a-cluster}

 Once your cluster is operational, connect to it utilizing its public endpoint and an authentication token.
-This token can either be an [API key](./manage-cluster-credentials-gui) or a [cluster credential](./manage-cluster-credentials-gui) comprised of a username-password duo.
+This token can be  an [API key](./api-keys) or a [cluster credential](./undefined) that consists of a username and password pair.

 <Tabs groupId="code" defaultValue='python' values={[{"label":"Python","value":"python"},{"label":"NodeJS","value":"javascript"},{"label":"Java","value":"java"},{"label":"Go","value":"go"},{"label":"Bash","value":"bash"}]}>
 <TabItem value='python'>